 1. Increase in business value

 SRE’s main role is to ensure that everything works smoothly and the team responds to incidents quickly.
-They identify potential performance issues in a system and take action in real-time before they escalate.

 This practice helps businesses run with less interruption and downtime, resulting in better user experience and satisfied customers.
 Also, it helps increase business value.